John Poole (footballer, born 1932): Style of play

 Poole was a goalkeeper with great anticipation and bravery.
 He played one game with a broken wrist.

 Personal life

 Upon his retirement he became a keen Port Vale fan; he co-founded the club's Ex-Players Association with former teammate Ken Hancock.
 He worked as a motor mechanic.
-He married Pat, who was named as Miss Port Vale 1954.
+He married Pat, who was named as Miss Port Vale in 1954.
 He had two sons: Greg and Duncan; and two grandchildren: Reece Poole and Katie Poole.
 His uncle, Tom Davis, also played for Port Vale in the 1920s.
 Poole's death was announced by Port Vale on 19 November 2020.